dycodex/ESP32_Alexa/README.md

 ## Building

-Execute 'make menuconfig' and configure your serial port, leave the rest at default settings and then execute 'make flash'.
+Make sure to `git submodule update --init` on root folder before building.
+Then execute `make menuconfig` and configure your serial port, leave the rest at default settings and then execute `make flash`.

 ## Connecting the I2S codec